9.5 – Fisher exact test

 R code

-To carry out contingency table analysis or Fisher Exact test, select the Statistics option tab (Fig. 3, green arrow).
+To carry out contingency table analysis on the entered data (Fig 2 or Fig 3), select the Statistics option tab (Fig 4, green arrow).

 Click OK, and here is the R output.